 Job vs Jesus

-Job worried about everything, but Jesus slept through storms.
+Job worried about everything, while Jesus slept through storms.
 Who would you rather follow?

-I have learned to make every effort to enter the Lord’s rest.
+I have learned to hasten into the Lord’s rest.
 Now when troubles come, my default reaction isn’t “what can I do to fix this?” but “what does the Holy Spirit say?”
 I am learning to sit before I stand and when I do my heart is at rest.
 You can be at rest too.

 The world is a big place and you are small, but greater is he that is in you than he that is in the world!